SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 A strong relationship between X and Y has been reported in the literature.
 In reviewing the literature, no data was found on the association between X and Y.

-## Discussing Findings
+## Statements of result: usually with reference to results section

-> Statements of result: usually with reference to results section
+↑ Discussing Findings

 The current study found that ...
 The most interesting finding was that ...